tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 See [the online reference](https://kanjidamageplus.neocities.org/).

-The downside is that although this method makes it easier to remember words later on, it requires investing months into essentially memorizing English keywords that have a very loose connection to real Japanese.
+The downside is that although this method makes it easier to remember words later on, it requires investing time into essentially memorizing English keywords that have a very loose connection to real Japanese.
 KanjiDamage gives you a little more benefit by incorporating the main reading of each kanji into the mnemonic story.